Tintic, Colorado Mine

 August 31, 1933

 "A number of leasers were busy at the Uncle Sam mine.
 The best lease was that of Joseph Gagon, this block of ground was on the Uncle Sam-Beck Tunnel line, and was a high grade lead-silver product.
-The royalities from this lease were divided between the two companies."
+The royalties from this lease were divided between the two companies."
 (Eureka Reporter, August 31, 1933)

 (During the Great Depression, many large mining companies in Eureka could not afford to operate at full capacity due to low metal prices.
 To keep the mines open and the town employed, they used a leasing system.
 The leasers were independent miners either in small groups or as individuals would "lease" a specific "block" of ground within a larger mine.
-The leasers paid for their own supplies and labor, then gave a percentage of their earningsas royalties to the company that owned the mining claim.
+The leasers paid for their own supplies and labor, then gave a percentage of their earnings as royalties to the company that owned the mining claim.
 If a leaser worked a block of mineral ground that sat on the boundary line between two properties (like the Uncle Sam and Beck Tunnel companies, above, the royalties were split between both companies.)

 ###